tock/tock/boards/opentitan/README.md

 high-quality reference design and integration guidelines for silicon root of trust (RoT) chips.

-Tock currently supports OpenTitan on the Nexys Video and the ChipWhisperer CW310 FPGA boards.
+Tock currently supports OpenTitan on the ChipWhisperer CW310 FPGA board.
 For more details on the boards see: https://docs.opentitan.org/doc/ug/fpga_boards/

-You can get started with OpenTitan using either the Nexys Video FPGA board, ChipWhisperer CW310 board or a simulation.
-See the OpenTitan [getting started](https://docs.opentitan.org/doc/ug/getting_started/index.html) for more details.
+You can get started with OpenTitan using either the, ChipWhisperer CW310 board or a simulation.
+See the OpenTitan
+[getting started](https://docs.opentitan.org/doc/ug/getting_started/index.html)
+for more details.